Interrail: Coverage

 Interrail passes are not valid on railways in Albania, Kosovo and the countries of Belarus, Moldova, Russia, and Ukraine.
 There are no railways in Andorra, Cyprus, the Faroe Islands, Gibraltar, Iceland, Malta, or San Marino.
 Andorre-L'Hospitalet station in France is the closest railway station for Andorra.
 Rimini station in Italy, is the closest station for San Marino.

-Interrail Global Passes include ferry crossings from Patras and Igoumenitsa (Greece) to Venice, Ancona, and Bari (Italy) operated by Superfast Ferries and Blue Star Ferries; fuel surcharges, port taxes, high-season supplements, and cabin accommodations are extra.
+The national railway operator for each country is always included, but any other private operators in each country may not be.

+Some private operators, particularly scenic tourist railways such as Jungfraubahn, may give pass holders the benefit of a discounted fare, even if they do not accept Interrail as a ticket.
+There are also other benefits available to pass holders, such as discounts outside of rail travel.

+Some types of pass include participating ferry routes (such as between Greece and Italy), and/or discounts on other select ferry routes (such as between Finland and Estonia).